Jesse Heiman: Career

+Allan Alby in 26 episodes of Ned's Declassified School Survival Guide, and a nerd and a friend of (fictionalised) Wil Wheaton in 5 episodes of The Big Bang Theory.

 On March 14, 2011, a video compilation was uploaded to YouTube, showing clips of Heiman's various appearances.
 Within days of the video being online, the video had over 2 million views.
+This made him an Internet sensation, and a minor celebrity.

-Heiman appeared in GoDaddy's Super Bowl XLVII commercial with Bar Refaeli and Danica Patrick, in which Refaeli, a supermodel, and Heiman share a graphic french kiss.
-Following the response to GoDaddy's Super Bowl XLVII commercial, Los Angeles based porn company Assence Films extended an offer to Heiman to appear in an adult film of his choosing.
+In 2013, Heiman appeared in GoDaddy's Super Bowl XLVII commercial with Bar Refaeli and Danica Patrick, in which Refaeli, a supermodel, and Heiman share a graphic French kiss.
+Following the response to GoDaddy's Super Bowl XLVII commercial, Los Angeles-based porn company Assence Films extended an offer to Heiman to appear in an adult film of his choosing.
 Heiman responded to the offer saying "I will hold out for Playgirl".
 As a play on the GoDaddy commercial, singer Michael Bublé cast Heiman in the opening scene of his video "It's a Beautiful Day" where Bublé walks in on Jaime Pressly, who plays his significant other in the comical video, and Heiman sharing a kiss, to which Bublé responds by singing the song.
 Despite his age, he still portrays teenagers and young adults as an extra.